-My reasoning here is that the fundamental structure of the Round Table places too much of an emphasis on the knightly community and its hierarchical assumptions.
-Most importantly, this comes at the expense of access to the other spheres which, through timely negotiation, works to define the Medieval individual.
+My reasoning here is that the fundamental structure of the Round Table places too much emphasis on the knightly community and its hierarchical assumptions.
+Most importantly, this comes at the expense of access to the other spheres which, through timely negotiation, works to define the medieval individual.
 Such negotiation, I argue, is necessary for a pursuit of virtue.
-The Church– with its own sense of “spiritual body” that erases the distinction between worldly and extra-worldly activity – offers a space in which the Medieval individual and the community, or worldliness and otherworldliness of virtue and faith, are balanced.
+The Church– with its own sense of “spiritual body” that erases the distinction between worldly and extra-worldly activity – offers a space in which the medieval individual and the community, analogous to worldliness and otherworldliness of virtue and faith, are balanced.
 It still requires sacrifice, but with the promise of a transcendent good to follow.
-Moreover, in its special situation (not “location”) in the world, the Church leaves space for outside groups, which in turn allows for self-discovery through an emergent understanding of the individual self of the Medieval world—this is the work, I am arguing, of navigation—that results in a more well-rounded and spiritually mature body of members.
+Moreover, in its special situation (not “location”) in the world, the Church leaves space for outside groups, which in turn allows for self-discovery through an emergent understanding of the individual self of the medieval world—this is the work, I am arguing, of navigation—that results in a more well-rounded and spiritually mature body of members.

 Greimas’s Semiotic Square

-To better explore the relationship that the Round Table shares with its knights and surrounding environment, I turn to Greimas’ semiotic square to guide my analysis.
+To better explore the relationship that the Round Table shares with its knights and surrounding environment, I turn to Greimas’s semiotic square to guide my analysis.
 The reasoning here is that the square, by its very format, demands exploration and navigation of all four corners: the shape inherently suggests a connection between each of the corners and invites the viewer to contemplate their values in relation to each other.
 Because the Round Table is a dynamic, connected system situated within an even more interconnected world, the semiotic square is a natural choice for guiding my inquiry.
-In his essay, “The Semiotics of Speculation: A. J. Greimas and the Example of Literary Criticism,” Ronald Schleifer claims that, “Greimas’s semiotic square creates a method or algorithm of conceptual dialogue in its very oppositions that functions to organizing speculation by screening and reducing the plurality of possible interpretations” (Schleifer, 169).
+In his essay, “The Semiotics of Speculation: A. J. Greimas and the Example of Literary Criticism,” Ronald Schleifer claims that “Greimas’s semiotic square creates a method or algorithm of conceptual dialogue in its very oppositions that functions to organizing speculation by screening and reducing the plurality of possible interpretations” (Schleifer, 169).
 For my analysis, I aim to identify the various institutions, attitudes, and relationships which create the foundation for the Round Table and, as an extension, the story as a whole.